BUILDING 5 LAYERS OF RELEVANCE FOR SEARCH ENGINES

 If someone types in a search for "relevant keyword search" they should find this page.
 If they type in "search engine layers" they should find this page if they are in my local area, and the local area is always a good place to dominate from.

-Two more lines of SEO text
+Two more lines of text to optimize

 E-mail your questions, comments or inquiries for